Bisque 0.5.4 is out!

 * Visualization video of the laser scanning confocal image of cell mitosis stages Metaphase-Anaphase by fluorescent tagging of mitotic spindles, courtesy of Alphan Altinok, Caltech.

-We are currently hosting summer interns from Dos Pueblos High School, Cal-State San Bernadino and École polytechnique de l'université de Nantes in Nice, France!
-To find out more about our current students and their projects, read more below...
+From June through August 2013, we hosted summer interns from Dos Pueblos High School, Cal-State San Bernadino, Brown University and UCSB.
+To find out more about our students and their projects, read more below.